nfdi4plants/ARC-specification/ARC specification.md

 ### Top-level Metadata and Workflow Description

-*(not cleaned up / merged)*

-- *Top-level metadata and workflow description* tie together the elements of an ARC in the contexts of investigation and associated studies (in the ISA definition), captured in the files `isa.investigation.xlsx` in [ISA-XLSX format](#isa-xlsx), which MUST be present.
-Optionally, study-level metadata CAN be present in `isa.studies.xlsx`.
+*Top-level metadata and workflow description* tie together the elements of an ARC in the contexts of investigation and associated studies (in the ISA definition), captured in the files `isa.investigation.xlsx` in [ISA-XLSX format](#isa-xlsx), which MUST be present.
+Optionally, study-level metadata MAY be present in `isa.studies.xlsx`.
 Furthermore, top-level reproducibility information MUST be provided in the CWL `arc.cwl`, which also MUST exist.

 #### Investigation and Study Metadata